From Invisible on Google to 50,000+ Weekly Impressions

 Five weeks after launch, something we did not plan for started happening.
 ChatGPT began citing Fertilia's blog posts as sources in health-related responses.
 When users asked ChatGPT about menopause supplements, AMH testing costs, or implantation bleeding, it linked directly to Fertilia's content.

 This is not something we optimized for explicitly.
 It happened because the content engine produces well-structured, evidence-based, medically reviewed content, exactly the kind of material large language models surface as authoritative sources.
-The result: 40+ monthly visits from ChatGPT alone, growing week over week, with additional referrals from Microsoft Copilot.
+The result by week 5: 40+ monthly visits from ChatGPT alone.
+Five weeks later, by week 10, that number is now 120+ monthly visits, and these visitors convert to WhatsApp consultation clicks at roughly 11× the site-wide rate (they arrive having already asked an AI for a recommendation, which is a pre-qualification step paid ads cannot replicate).

 Google search drives the majority of traffic today.
 But AI-powered search is growing fast.
 A content system that ranks in both Google and ChatGPT is more durable than one that depends on a single channel.